Elastic anisotropy in heterogeneous materials: Results and Discussion

-Homogeneous elastic medium containing dry pores (voids) and cracks can be considered as a special case of heterogeneous materials with the pores/cracks representing a distinct phase with zero elastic stiffness.
-Aligned ellipsoidal pores in an isotropic homogeneous material leads to anisotropy with the extent of anisotropy varying with pore volume fraction $V_P$ as shown in Fig. \ref{fig:anisotropy_pores1}.
-Pore shape (Fig. \ref{fig:anisotropy_pores1}) and aspect ratio (Fig. \ref{fig:anisotropy_pores2}) influence anisotropy in addition to the pore volume fraction.
-Circular cracks represent the extreme case of collapsed pores ($\alpha\rightarrow0$) where the volume of individual cracks tends to zero.
-Quantifying crack content by crack density `$\eta$' that is related to the crack volume fraction $V_C$ as $\eta=3 V_C / 4\pi\alpha$, it can be seen that aligned circular cracks lead to a substantial deviation from isotropy even at low concentrations as shown in Fig. \ref{fig:anisotropy_cracks}.
+Homogeneous elastic medium containing dry pores and cracks can be considered as a special case of heterogeneous materials with the pores/cracks representing a distinct phase with zero elastic stiffness \cite{zhao1989elastic,pan1995elastic}.
+The effective elastic stiffness tensor of a material consisting of ellipsoidal pores $C^{*}_{Pore}$ accounting for the pore volume fraction $V_P$ and shape of pores is given by the Mori-Tanaka approach in the following form.

-The approach for anisotropy quantification in heterogeneous materials can utilized to rigorously prove that heterogeneous materials consisting of isotropic phases exhibit overall isotropy when the secondary phase is spherical, secondary phase of general ellipsoidal shapes are randomly oriented or elastic contrast becomes unity (See supplementary material, Sec 3.3).
-Analogously, homogeneous materials consisting of spherical pores or randomly oriented ellipsoidal pores/cracks exhibit overall isotropy.
+where $C^m$ is the stiffness tensor of the matrix phase and $V_P$ is the pore volume fraction.
+Mori-Tanaka strain concentration tensor $A^{MT}$ and Eshelby strain concentration $A^{Eshelby}$ are obtained for the case of pores by replacing $V_f$ with $V_P$ and $C^f$ by a null matrix in Eq. \ref{eq:AMT} and Eq. \ref{eq:AESHELBY} respectively.
+Evaluation of anisotropy indices with the effective elastic stiffness of homogeneous material containing ellipsoidal pores ($C^{*}_{Pore}$) following the approach for anisotropy quantification in two phase composite materials provides an insight into the extent of anisotropy caused by the presence of porosity in homogeneous materials.

+The extent of anisotropy brought about by the presence of aligned ellipsoidal pores in an isotropic homogeneous material across the range of pore volume fraction $V_P$ has been shown in Fig. \ref{fig:anisotropy_pores1}.
+Anisotropy in porous materials increases monotonically with pore volume fraction ($V_P$) in stark contrast to two phase heterogeneous materials.
+Pore shape has a significant effect on the nature of anisotropy variation with prolate and oblate ellipsoidal pores exhibiting markedly different trends as shown in Fig. \ref{fig:anisotropy_pores1}.
+Across the pore volume fractions, increasing pore aspect ratios leads to increase in anisotropy in prolate ellipsoidal pores (Fig. \ref{fig:anisotropy_pores2}) and decrease in anisotropy in oblate ellipsoidal pores (Fig. \ref{fig:anisotropy_pores3}).
+Thus, the pore volume fraction, pore shape and aspect ratio form the microstructural descriptors that influence anisotropy in porous materials.

+Circular cracks represent the extreme case of collapsed discus shaped pores with the aspect ratio tending to zero ($\alpha\rightarrow0$).
+Consequently, the volume of individual cracks tend to zero requiring quantification of crack content by crack density `$\eta$' that is related to the crack volume fraction $V_C$ in the following form.